bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Shorthand Transitions</h4>

-Declaring every transition property individually can become quite intensive, especially with vendor prefixes.
+<p>Declaring every transition property individually can become quite
+intensive, especially with vendor prefixes.
 Fortunately there is a shorthand property, transition, capable of supporting all of these different properties and values.
 Using the transition value alone, you can set every transition value in the order of transition-property, transition-duration, transition-timing-function, and lastly transition-delay.
-Do not use commas with these values unless you are identifying numerous transitions.
+Do not use commas with these values unless you are identifying numerous transitions.</p>

-To set numerous transitions at once, set each individual group of transition values, then use a comma to separate each additional group of transition values.
+<p>To set numerous transitions at once, set each individual group of
+transition values, then use a comma to separate each additional group of transition values.</p>

 <details>
   <summary>CSS</summary>